harmanlamba/Wedium/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve this project
-title: Title-Here [Low/Medium/High Priority]
+title: [Low/Medium/High Priority]
-labels: bug
+labels: bug, waiting for approval
 assignees: ''

 ---